benpollarduk/NetAF/.nuget/README.md

 At its core NetAF provides simple classes for developing and controlling the flow of games.

 ### Environments
-Environments are broken down in to three elements - Overworld, Region and Room.
+Environments are broken down into three elements - Overworld, Region and Room.
 An Overworld contains one or more Regions.
 A Region contains one or more Rooms.
 A Room can contain up to six exits (north, south, east, west, up and down).

 ```